 Virtual reality is an interesting thing because it’s not new, but somehow has had a new emergence.
 With Oculus, Samsung, and Google making equipment more affordable for both the consumer and the producer, there are many exciting things happening.
 You have virtual reality video games, movies, and other content that is being consumed.
 Travel companies, physical therapists and more are taking advantage of it.
 So many things are happening that have never been done that even lawyers don’t know how to write up certain contracts because they have to come up with the language for the deals they’re overseeing.

-Jason Schleifer, Co-Founder of Nimble Collective is seeing an unprecedented amount of animation being created today by big studios, small studios, and even individuals.
+There is an unprecedented amount of animation being created today by big studios, small studios, and even individuals.
 The combination of off the shelf animation tools and Internet access to allow users to tap into a vast knowledge base (as well as distribution and marketing channels) and has democratized animation across the board.
 With this constant influx of animators across the globe, being able to connect with one another and collaborate in a virtual cloud space is going to be a game changer going forward.

 There’s an incredible trend in animation where artistically we are heading towards intentional craft instead of accepting what the computer can give us.
 The tools have gotten to the point where the artists are no longer fighting so strongly against them to achieve result they want.
 They are able to work more visually, more freely.
-You can see it even in mainstream cinematic masterpieces like Zootopia and Kubo and the Two Strings.
+You can see it even in mainstream cinematic masterpieces like Zootopia.
 Artists are collaborating to tell their own stories in their own vision – and this is only the start!

 What tools will animators be using?

-With there being a LOT more software (much of it cheap or free) that allows even beginners to create their own moving pictures, there will be a lot more shorts and movies put out independent of major film companies.
-This is already happening, says Cameo Anderson, Animator and Digital Illustrator at Wytheria.
+With a LOT more software (much of it cheap or free) that allows even beginners to create their own moving pictures, there will be a lot more shorts and movies put out independent of major film companies.

 There are a few places offering free rigs (characters already molded and given a skeleton) for people to play with and use freely, too.
 Not just software to create, but pre-existing content.
 This is super cool in a way, because it puts powerful abilities into the hands of the individual.